B2B buyers have changed. How are companies keeping up? Here are five brands that provide shining examples of B2B e-commerce.

 B2B industries: Manufacturers regain control

-Despite the disruption caused by COVID-19 in 2020 – and despite the ongoing challenges in 2021 as businesses struggle to handle the new normal – manufacturing companies using the right technology came out on top and are enjoying continued success.
+Despite the disruption caused within B2B industries by COVID-19 in 2020 – and despite the ongoing challenges as businesses struggle to handle the new normal – manufacturing companies using the right technology came out on top and are enjoying continued success.
 They were able to address supply chain disruptions through innovations that gave them control.

 Specifically, a modern commerce platform helped companies generate massive increases in gross merchandise volume.
 This empowered these B2B industries meet demand when order volumes increased.